-If you're a therapist, consultant, or practitioner looking to build a website for your private practice, read on.
+If you're a therapist, counselor, or practitioner looking to build a website for your private practice, read on.

 This guide is the culmination of weeks of research trying different website builders to answer these questions: